ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99c-quiz-bubblesort.md

 :::::::::: question ::::::::::
 What is the worst-case time for
-Bubble Sort (as the algorithm is presented in this module) to sort an array of $n$ records?
+Bubble Sort (as the algorithm is presented in this chapter) to sort an array of $n$ records?

 - [x] $O(n^2)$